Chart Color Schemes

 Lakelands is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Lakelands, as per the latest Census, consisted of 94.3% houses and 5.7% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's dwelling structure of 82.6% houses and 17.4% other dwellings.
-Home ownership in Lakelands stood at 45.8%, with the remaining dwellings either mortgaged (43.6%) or rented (10.6%).
-The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Lakelands was recorded at $450, compared to Non-Metro NSW's $330.
-Nationally, Lakelands' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Lakelands' dwelling structures, as per the latest Census, consisted of 94.3% houses and 5.7% other dwellings.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Lakelands was 45.8%, with mortgaged dwellings at 43.6% and rented ones at 10.6%.
+The median monthly mortgage repayment in the area was $2,167, higher than Regional NSW's average of $1,733.
+The median weekly rent in Lakelands was $450, compared to Regional NSW's $330.
+Nationally, Lakelands' mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing